-Holes in your Orlando home’s eaves make a fine winter shelter for raccoons, opossums, and squirrels.
+Holes in your Orlando home’s eaves make a fine winter shelter for raccoons.
+Not to mention opossums, and squirrels as well.
 If they are comfortable in your attic over the next few months they may believe this location is a safe spot to rear their young.

 Marie Selby Botanical Gardens

 Nuisance Wildlife Removal provides professional wildlife control and removal for customers in Tampa Florida.
 We offer custom animal control solutions for almost any type of wildlife problem, whether it is the chatter of squirrels in your Tampa attic, a colony of bats living in your condo building, or the destructive behavior of a raccoon or opossum, we at Tampa Nuisance Wildlife Removal have the experience and the tools to quickly and professionally solve your problem.
 We also remove bees.
 For a consultation, give us a call at 866-263-WILD.